What Is Cervical Spondylosis?

 1-2 weeksAcute Phase

 Relative rest (not immobilization).
 Adequate analgesia.
 Local heat.
 Avoid extreme postures.
-Start of gentle isometric exercises.
+Begin gentle isometric exercises.

 Phase 2